nickv2002/yacreaderlibrary-server-docker/README.md

 ### Setup Instructions:

 - Replace "/path/to/comics" with the local location of your comcis folder.
-- Replace <port> with your choice of ports.
+- Replace "<port>" with your choice of ports.

 #### Create new YACReader library
 ````